Fatal Accident Preliminary Suspensions

 If you have the misfortune of being involved in a fatal motor vehicle accident in Massachusetts, the Registry of Motor Vehicles has the right to immediately revoke your driver’s license for “FATAL ACCD PRELIM.”
 The Registry imposes these license revocations pursuant to G.L. c.
 90 § 29, which requires Massachusetts police departments to promptly notify the Registrar of any serious or fatal motor vehicle accident.
 When the Registry of Motor Vehicles receives notification of a fatal accident, the Registrar is required to impose a fatal accident preliminary suspension unless a preliminary accident investigation indicates that the driver whose license is to be suspended may not have been at fault in the accident.

-You cannot be considered for any type of hardship or work license during a fatal accident preliminary suspension, because the purpose of the law is to remove a potentially dangerous driver from the road until the accident can be fully investigated.
-This is an administrative license suspension which is not intended to punish the driver whose license is taken.
+You cannot be considered for any type of hardship or work license during a fatal accident preliminary suspension because the purpose of the law is to remove a potentially dangerous driver from the road until the accident can be fully investigated.
+This is an administrative license suspension that is not intended to punish the driver whose license is taken.
 In Massachusetts, the Collision Analysis & Reconstruction section of the Massachusetts State Police is charged with investigating fatal accidents.
-This investigation includes a reconstruction which can be time consuming.
+This investigation includes a reconstruction, which can be time-consuming.

-If your license has been suspended or revoked because of the above-described circumstances, you should definitely contact a lawyer.
+If your license has been suspended or revoked because of the above-described circumstances, contact The Law Office of Brian Simoneau at 508-665-2995 to schedule your initial case review.
 My office has successfully handled cases of this nature and obtained full license reinstatements at the Board of Appeal.